19 free or cheap things to do in Montreal

 No trip to Montreal is complete without sampling some Montreal delicacies.
 Indulge in one of the thirty types of poutine at La Banquise whenever the mood strikes because this spot is open 24/7!
 Start your day off right with a fresh-out-of-the-oven bagel at St-Viateur bagels.
 Curb that sweet tooth with deep-fried dough covered in cinnamon sugar a.k.a. a Beaver Tail or visit the iconic Schwartz’s deli for a fantastic smoked meat sandwich.

-When it comes to food tours, Montreal has plenty to choose from.
-And with an HI membership you’ll save 10% on these ones: the craft beer Montreal tour and the Mile-End Montreal Tour.
+When it comes to city tours, Montreal has plenty to choose from: Spade and Palacio, Fitz and Follwell and Local Food Tour.
+And with an HI membership you’ll save 10% on Local Food Tour's the craft beer Montreal tour and the Mile-End Montreal Tour.

 Stay at HI Montréal!